Guitar Building School and Training Program Information

 How to Choose a Guitar Building School

 Guitar builders, or luthiers, must be skilled at working with wood, plastic and metal in order to build different types of guitars.
-Guitar builders do not need to know how to play the guitar; yet they must comprehend how a guitar produces music.
+Guitar builders do not need to know how to play the guitar, but they must understand how a guitar produces music.
+There is no standard curriculum, and no certification is required to enter this profession.
 Community colleges, technical schools and for-profit career schools offer courses, workshops, seminars and training programs in guitar building.
 Some of the longer programs result in certificates.

-The expense may be a factor in choosing a guitar building school.
-Some programs may require materials fees in addition to tuition and application fees.
+The expense is often a factor in choosing a guitar building school.
+Some programs require materials fees in addition to tuition and application fees.

 Overview of Guitar Building Programs